 - Video: Talking about Waterslide Models

 - Blog: Challenge Young Artists to Create in Three Dimensions

-- Resource List: Make a Mess and Explore STEAM
+- Resource List: Explore STEAM with Young Children

 This blog entry on the National Science Teachers Association Web site discusses science, technology, engineering, and math–STEM.
 Science can be rolling objects down a ramp while recording and thinking about what happened.
 Technology includes computers, but it can also include using other tools such as flashlights and digital cameras.
 Engineering can be children planning and designing structures with blocks.
 Math can be counting and matching shapes and making patterns.